TritonDataCenter/node-cueball/README.md

   - `maximum` -- optional Number, maximum number of connections per host
   - `initialDomains` -- optional Array of String, initial domains to create connections to at startup (to pre-seed the Agent for quick user later)
+  - `defaultPort` -- optional Number, fallback TCP port to connect to (default 80 for HttpAgent, 443 for HttpsAgent).
+If SRV records for a name are found the port from SRV will always be used instead of this.
   - `tcpKeepAliveInitialDelay` -- optional Number, if supplied, enable TCP level keep-alives with the given initial delay (in milliseconds)
   - `ping` -- optional String, URL path to use for health checking.
 Connection